Can Chiropractors Write Prescriptions?

 Why Can’t Chiropractors Write Prescriptions?

 The simple answer is that chiropractors are not medical doctors.
 In order to write prescriptions, one must complete a four-year medical degree and complete a residency program.
 Chiropractic doctors go through a four-year chiropractic program, but they do not complete a residency.
-As such, they are not trained in the same way as medical doctors, and hence the answer to the question “Can chiropractors prescribe medicines” is a no.
+As such, they are not trained in the same way as medical doctors, and hence the answer to the question “Can chiropractors prescribe medication” is a no.

 Chiropractors, on the other hand, focus mainly on the musculoskeletal system.
 While they receive some training in diagnosing problems, they are not trained to the same extent as medical doctors.
 They may see what is wrong but are not allowed to treat it with medications.